The Christmas Struggle is Real

 and everything, everywhere telling me to BUY MORE STUFF!

-The big business of Christmas, has really done a number on it.
+Consumer culture, has really done a number on it.

 This image imposed on us, of what our holiday should look like, and all the activities we are expected to do, requires more energy than I have to expend.